 However, life doesn't always present us with instant results.
-I was expecting to immediately see glowing skin few days into the regimen, just like many people would.
+I expected to immediately see glowing skin a few days into the regimen, just like many people would.
 However, correcting wrongs or reversing damage caused over time requires patience.
 You also need to be willing to go through moments of discomfort before achieving your goals.
 Cue, healing crisis!
 According to my revelation, the regimen was working, but not in the way I had expected.

 What is a healing crisis?

 I first came across this term when I experimented with a detox plan which involved healthy eating and exercise.
 Had embarked on the journey with a clear vision of a healthier version of myself, which was very encouraging.
 Was proud of my efforts until I began to experience unpleasant side effects.
 Junk food cravings intensified a few days into the new regime.
 Although I drank more water, my sweat became pungent.
 The researcher in me went on a fact-finding mission.
 Was surprised to learn that most people experienced the same side effects and more.
 It was, in a way, usual.

 A healing crisis is also known as a detox reaction when your body gets rid of the nasty stuff that makes you unwell.
 As you go through a cleansing process, the toxins in your tissue or body will find their way into the bloodstream, causing a reaction that is typically accompanied by unpleasant side effects.
 When healing hurts!
 Unfortunately, that's when most people give up.
 In extreme cases, one might need medical care to deal with the side effects.
 That is why most people who struggle with drug and alcohol dependency and other vices find it extremely difficult to give up.